bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 }
 ```

 The problem with the function is that it mixes different tasks.
 It chooses how to send a message _and_ sends the message.
-This means that adding a new notification option or changing an existing one will affect the whole function. _Even the parts that aren't related to that change_.
+Adding a new notification option or changing an existing one will affect the whole function.
+Maybe even the parts that _aren't related to that change_.

 Because of this, we can't use one of the notification options separately in the rest of the code.
-We can't test different options in isolation from each other either.
+We can't test different options in isolation from each other, either.
 Also, if we add new options, the `notifyUser` function will become much bigger and more complex.

 Instead, we can separate the _choice_ of the behavior from the _behavior_ itself: